Vicki L. Bartolini

 My frequent travels to study the internationally acclaimed early childhood programs of Reggio Emilia, Italy, have spurred my interest in the documentation of learning.
 In particular, students in my upper level courses use technology to create mini video documentaries of children's learning.

-I love to travel, beachcomb, birdwatch, garden, walk, enjoy nature and spend time with my family and friends.
+I love to travel, beachcomb, birdwatch, kayak, garden, walk, enjoy nature and spend time with my family and friends.

 2008.
 Contributing Author: Piense en Arte Think Art Educator's Guide, Fundacion Cisneros.